Ultimate Spider-Man (2024): Publication history

 Ultimate Spider-Man is the first ongoing series from the Ultimate Universe imprint, following the Ultimate Invasion miniseries that introduced it.
-Despite the similar name, it has no relation with the Ultimate Spider-Man comic that ran from 2000 to 2011.
 The former comic was a reinvention of the Spider-Man character as a teenager still attending school, in contrast with the older character from the main continuity.
 The new comic uses a similar angle, but makes Spider-Man older instead of younger, and also married and with two kids.
 Hickman said that he was inspired by the version of the character seen in the film Spider-Man: Into the Spider-Verse.
 Another significant departure is that Uncle Ben, a character that usually dies during Spider-Man's origin story, is alive in the new continuity.
 Although Harry Osborn keeps the Green Goblin identity in the new continuity, he is reimagined as a superhero, closer to the classic portrayal of Iron Man.

 A multiversal crossover with Miles Morales: Spider-Man titled Ultimate Spider-Man: Incursion was published in June 2025.

 In July 2025, during San Diego Comic-Con, it was announced that the series would be concluding with its 24th issue in December that same year, with Hickman remarking that this was always the plan and nothing in the series deviated from his initial pitch.

 Plot

 "Married with Children" (#1–6)

 Following the "Ultimate Invasion" plotline, Peter Parker is a married man living in New York City with his wife Mary Jane "MJ" Watson and his two children Richard and May.
 His Aunt May has recently died as one of the casualties of a false flag attack orchestrated by the Maker's Council on Stark Tower, with the media framing Tony Stark as a terrorist and the culprit.
 Stark reveals to Peter that he was supposed to be bitten by a radioactive spider and become a superhero in his youth.
 He has retrieved the spider and offers Peter a chance to become a hero.
 Meanwhile, J. Jonah Jameson and Peter's uncle Ben Parker have resigned from the Daily Bugle over their creative differences to set up their own investigation into a series of apparent assassination attempts on the Daily Bugles owner Wilson Fisk.
 Later, Peter reveals his identity as Spider-Man to armored vigilante, the "Green Goblin", who unmasks to show himself as Harry Osborn.
-Harry is married to Gwen Stacy-Osborn who works in PR.
+Harry is married to Gwen Stacy-Osborn who runs Oscorp.
 As Peter reveals his identity to MJ, she suggests calling himself "Spider-Man".